Lagrangian chaos for the 2D Navier-Stokes equations driven by mildly degenerate noise: Introduction

-Based on the above discussion, this paper takes the two-dimensional stochastic incompressible Navier–Stokes equations as the core model and aims to establish a Lagrangian chaos analysis framework that is physically reasonable and technically more transparent.
+Motivated by these, we take the 2D stochastic incompressible Navier–Stokes equations as the core model and aims to establish a Lagrangian chaos analysis framework that is physically reasonable and technically more transparent.
 This framework is intended to promote the extension of the relevant theory to more general multi-physics coupled fluid models.
-The random forcing adopted here is a mildly degenerate noise: it acts only on the first \(N_*(\nu)\) directions, where \(N_*(\nu)\) varies with the viscosity coefficient \(\nu\) and covers all unstable directions of the system.
+The random forcing adopted here is a mildly degenerate noise: it acts only on the first \(N_*(\nu)\) modes, where \(N_*(\nu)\) varies with the viscosity coefficient \(\nu\) and covers all unstable directions of the system.
 To our knowledge, this is the first work that studies and establishes Lagrangian chaos for a fluid equation under such a mildly degenerate noise setting.
 This noise structure combines an intuitive physical interpretation aligned with large-scale stirring with a sufficient number of randomly forced directions.
 It allows the analysis to proceed with significantly reduced reliance on technical devices such as H\"{o}rmander-type Lie algebraic computations, thereby leading to a more direct and transparent line of argument and contributing to the understanding of the chaos generation mechanism.